JnCrMx/blog/content/posts/creating-a-website-with-modern-c++-and-webassembly.md

 clang++-19: error: linker command failed with exit code 1 (use -v to see invocation)
 ```
 As far as I understand, this is because of the limited exception support of WASI and sadly cannot be fixed
-by disabling exceptions (because the symbols are present in the precompiled, static standard library).
+by disabling exceptions (because the symbols are in the precompiled static standard library).

 To work around this, we can simply define our own exception support functions:
 ```cpp